 Investment bankers help Adrienne determine the value of the company and how much of it she should sell, based on how much money she wants to raise.
 Let's say they decide to price the offering at $20 per share.
 This means that Adrienne's company will collect about $200 million when the shares are sold (less the investment bank's fee of roughly 7%).
 Adrienne will retain ownership of 90% of the firm, or 90 million shares.

-This is often how the world's wealthiest become millionaires.
+This is often how the millionaires and billionaires you see in lists of the world's richest people become millionaires.
 Like Adrienne, most of their "wealth" is on paper and is tied to the number of shares they hold in their companies, multiplied by the current share price.

-If you'd like to receive several promising stock ideas delivered via email each month, learn more about our suite of investment newsletters, which are offered with free research reports.
+If you'd like to receive several promising stock ideas delivered via email each month, learn more about our suite of investment newsletters (which are offered along with some free research reports).
 You can also learn all about brokerages and find one that's right for you in our Broker Center.

 Longtime Fool contributor Selena Maranjian does not own shares of any companies mentioned in this article.